 The UCLA Center for Chinese Studies focuses on the core areas of research and teaching and has developed some of the best graduate programs in the nation related to Chinese Studies.
 The Center was established in 1986 and has been able to attract the some of the most prominent faculty and students from around the world.
 The program allows students to concentrate on many different areas of study including Anthropology, Archaeology, Art History, Geography, History, Law, Linguistics, Literary Studies, Medicine, Political Science and Sociology.
 The Center can leverage the Richard C. Rudolph East Asian Library which holds 260,000 Chinese volumes and maintains subscriptions to over 1,500 Chinese journals and newspapers, the largest collection of any university in the nation.

-The UCLA Center for Chinese Studies offers the following programs -- Contemporary Studies, Literary and Cultural Studies, Historical Studies, Religious Studies & Ancient China organizations and developing new initiatives.
-In addition, the UCLA CI provides study abroad opportunities, language training for businesses, training for language instructors, a support system for translation and programs in Chinese medicine.
+The UCLA Center for Chinese Studies offers the following programs- Contemporary Studies, Literary and Cultural Studies, Historical Studies, Religious Studies & Ancient China.

 Confucius Institute